"Don't try to talk. I was able to resurrect you. You have been dead for three days."

 The woman focused on the bright lights--the intense pain.
 She moaned softly as she turned her head to one side.

 "Don't try to talk, Captain.
 Rest now.
-I was able to awaken you.
+I was able to resurrect you.
 You have been dead for three days."